kiis-cybersecurity-and-ethics/kiis-cybersecurity-and-ethics.github.io/index.md

   - **Prompt 1:** What did you learn in this lab?
 Did you have any difficulties?
 Explain.

 - Work on your final project.
-  - In teams of three, present your final project to one anther using your laptop as the screen.
+  - In teams of three, present your final project presentation to one anther using your laptop as the screen.
     - **Prompt 2:** What useful suggestions for improving your presentation did you hear?
 Explain.
-  - If time permits, read another person in your group's final project report carefully so you can provide feedback on the written report (both writing and code).
+  - If time permits, read another person in your group's final project report carefully so you can provide feedback on the written report.
     - **Prompt 3:** What useful suggestions for improving their report did you hear?
 Explain.

 - Remember to complete your post-class reflection.